Blog

 OK, sometimes we DO train in a bubble!

-OK.
-Raise your hand if you’ve ever seen a class slowly sink into the mire because Samantha had a bad day?
+Raise your hand if you’ve ever seen a class slowly sink into the mire because Hildegard had a bad day?
 Yup.
 Me too.
 Now, raise your hand if there’s a classmate you always look forward to seeing because they never fail to bring the level of fun up to 100?
 ME TOO.
 Most of us fall somewhere in between.
-Group classes are a shared experience – it’s not all about you, Samantha!
+Group classes are a shared experience – it’s not all about you, Hildegard!
 How do we make group classes awesome for everyone?

-Chris Delgado, my long-suffering wheel coach, is laughing his a$$ off at this post.
-In the interest of full disclosure, I have done every last thing I’m going to tell you not to do (just call me Samantha).
+In the interest of full disclosure, I have done every last thing I’m going to tell you not to do (just call me Hildegard).
 I’ve sulked, I’ve cried, I’ve pitched a veritable hissy fit in the middle of class.
 BUT.
 If you come away with one thing from circus, let it be that it’s never too late to teach an old dog new tricks.
 Literally.
 I’ve since moved out of that torturous phase (thank goodness) and learned a lot along the way.
-Like what, you ask?
+Like what?
 I’m so glad you asked.

 The Quick n Dirty Guide to Being a Rock Star in Group Classes